gustavom2998/learning_rust/rust_book/1_getting_started/2_hello_world.md

 rustc hello_world.rs
 ```

 Files with source code can be identified by the the `.rs` extension.
-In linux - compiled files don't have an extension.
+On Linux - compiled files don't have an extension.
 On Windows, compiled files have the `.exe` extension.

 As an overview, differently to dynamic languages like Python, rust is an ahead of time compiled language.
-We compile the code into an executable and some one can run the code even if they don't have rust installed.
+We compile the code into an executable and someone can run the code even if they don't have Rust installed.

-Compiling with rustc is okay for smaller languages, but we can se Cargo for larger projects, which we'll see in the next topic.
+Compiling with rustc is okay for smaller languages, but we can use Cargo for larger projects, which we'll see in the next topic.